grafana/grafana/docs/sources/alerting/alerting-rules/_index.md

 We recommend using Grafana-managed alert rules whenever possible, and opting for data source-managed alert rules when horizontal scaling is required.
 Refer to the [comparison table of alert rule types](ref:alert-types-comparison-table) for a more detailed overview.

-Both types of alert rules can be configured in Grafana using the **+ New alert rule** flow .
+Both types of alert rules can be configured in Grafana using the **+ New alert rule** flow.
 For step-by-step instructions, refer to:

 - [Configure Grafana-managed alert rules](ref:configure-grafana-alerts)
 - [Configure data source-managed alert rules](ref:configure-ds-alerts)